Spurs v Luton Town Match Reports

 22.03.1958 | Division 1 Away Drew 0-0

 Neither team had their shooting boots with them and Luton and Tottenham played out a goal-less draw on a hard, bouncy Kenilworth Road pitch.
 Keepers at each end made two good saves, with Ditchburn denying Jimmy Adam by somehow reaching his flashing drive and a minute later he punched Adam’s header over the bar.
 Ron Baynham, Luton’s keeper, made two equally good stops from Bobby Smith.
-Luton Striker Turner wasted a good opportunity, when he shot from an acute angle into the side-netting, when he had team-mates better placed.
+Luton Striker Turner wasted a good opportunity, when he shot from an acute angle into the side-netting, when he had team-mates better placed and Ditchburn was quick to react to keep Dunne out when the Luton defender made a late run into the box.
 Teams : |

 .. | |